M-o-a-T/moat/README.rst

 * encoder(cls, key, fn)

   Encode an object ``obj`` of type ``type``. ``fn(codec, obj)`` must return a bytestring / an encodeable object.
+If the registration key is ``None`` the function must return a tuple with the key as first element.

 * decoder(key, fn)